joseluis-m/cryptolake/README.md

 5. **The Medallion pattern enables independent debugging** — When the Gold layer produces unexpected results, I can query Silver and Bronze independently to isolate whether the issue is in ingestion, cleaning, or transformation.
 Each layer is a checkpoint.

 ## License

 This project is licensed under the MIT License — see [LICENSE](LICENSE).

 ---

-*Built by [José Luis Moreno](https://github.com/joseluis-m) as a Data Engineering portfolio project demonstrating production-grade practices with modern data stack technologies.*
+*Built by [José Luis Moreno Rodríguez](https://github.com/joseluis-m) as a Data Engineering portfolio project demonstrating production-grade practices with modern data stack technologies.*